denizkirbiyik/calculating_the_omega_constant/README.md

 # omega_constant
 Various algorithms to calculate the omega constant, also known as W(1), where W(x) is the principal Lambert W function(product logarithm).
-## Note
+## Fastest Converging Algorithm
-omega_halley.py is the fastest converging algorithm.
+The fastest converging algorithm is omega_halley.py